 Problem Description

 When it comes to working with different types of data in Python, it’s helpful to have some way to manage it.
-Luckily, Python supports and easy-to-use data structure for storing all kinds of data: the list.
+Luckily, Python supports an easy-to-use data structure for storing all kinds of data: the list.

 In Python, the list is an array-like data structure which is dynamic in size.
 In other words, we don’t have to worry about knowing how many items we have before we create our list.
 For those of us who work in languages like Java or C, we’re used to being stuck with the following syntax: